soundpress/RulesOfNYC/docs/c47/index.rst

    (4) It establishes, and reports to OES, a scheduled date of completion for each public assistance recipient enrollee.
 The completion date shall not be later than two years from the date of enrollment of any public assistance recipient, except as may otherwise be required pursuant to applicable law.

-   (5) If it has been subject to an employment placement rate review, as described in section 3-04 of these rules, it has a current Certificate of Approval Following Employment Placement Rate Review or a current Certificate of Conditional Approval Following Employment Placement Rate Review.
+   (5) If it has been subject to an employment placement rate review, as described in 68 RCNY § 3-04, it has a current Certificate of Approval Following Employment Placement Rate Review or a current Certificate of Conditional Approval Following Employment Placement Rate Review.